“Be quiet, I’m reading.”

 Every wolf’s howl was unique.

-It was like a fingerprint, each ridge and tonal change a piece of the creature expelling it.
+The cry was a fingerprint, each ridge and tonal change a piece of the creature who expelled it.
 Unusual traits, distinct differences, and matchless experiences blended into a single note that carried on for miles.
-That howl, it sounded like music.
+That howl sounded like music.

 Maybe the animal was wounded.
 Maybe it was dying.